Six Foods Your Heart Will Love

 These six rockstars of the heart-healthy pantry also happen to be some of our favorite ingredients.
 Do your heart a favor and enjoy some of our good-and-good-for-you Sun Basket meals.
 Don't forget the wine.

 If you’re looking for an excuse to get more beans on your plate, we’ve got a good one.
 A twenty-five-year-long study of more than 15,000 middle-aged men across the U.S., Europe, and Japan found that eating beans was associated with an eighty-two percent reduction in risk of death from heart disease.
-It turns out that beans contain a variety of heart-protective chemicals, which help lower the risk of both heart attacks and strokes.
+It turns out that beans, like the chickpeas in this week's Chickpea and Red Lentil Dal with Kale and Warm Naan, contain a variety of heart-protective chemicals, which help lower the risk of both heart attacks and strokes.

 You already know that greens are delicious, but we’ve got even more reasons to love them.
-Low in calories, packed with fiber, and rich in vitamins and minerals, including calcium, magnesium, potassium, selenium, zinc, and iron, dark leafy greens also contain powerful phytochemicals, which can protect your heart.
+Low in calories, packed with fiber, and rich in vitamins and minerals, including calcium, magnesium, potassium, selenium, zinc, and iron, dark leafy greens, like the spinach in this week's Mushroom Stroganoff with Spinach and Peas, also contain powerful phytochemicals, which can protect your heart.

 The unsaturated fats in nuts help reduce bad cholesterol levels while helping to increase the good kind.
-Nuts are also rich in arginine, an amino acid that eases blood flow.
+Nuts, like the almonds in our Pan-Seared Chicken and Carrots with Mint Pesto and Couscous, are also rich in arginine, an amino acid that eases blood flow.
 Studies show that people who regularly eat nuts have a thirty to fifty percent lower risk of heart attack, sudden cardiac death, or cardiovascular disease.